kojoluh/order-mgt-micro-services-with-django/README.md

-# Order placement and management for zipline
+# Order placement and management for Sweep

-Zipline both flies autonomous vehicles and operates a full-fledged logistics system.
-We run operations out of our distribution centers, which we call "nests.
-" At a given nest, we have an
-inventory of medical supplies and a team of operators who manage that inventory and process orders from doctors.
+Sweep both flies autonomous vehicles and operates a full-fledged logistics system.
+We run operations out of our distribution centers, which we call "nests."
+At a given nest, we have an inventory of medical supplies and a team of operators who manage that inventory and process orders from doctors.

-This repository contains the backend services and APIs for managing orders and inventory at Zipline nests.
+This repository contains the backend services and APIs for managing orders and inventory at Sweep nests.
 The system allows operators to:

 - Track inventory levels of medical supplies
 - Process incoming orders from healthcare facilities